Our thanks to all individual donors to the SV Dorothy Fund. You have made this project possible, and returned SV Dorothy

 In early 1897, work commenced on a sleek 30ft yacht named Dorothy in the James Bay boatyard of John J. Robinson.
 Although nothing remains of Robinson’s busy shop — now the site of the Laurel Point Inn — the vessel he built is still ‘above the waves’.
 Today, Dorothy is considered the oldest sailing yacht in North America’s Pacific Northwest and is a major artefact in the Maritime Museum of BC’s ((MMBC) collection.
 She’s famous for her age, her sailing adventures, and for winning many races over her working career.
 She’s a lovely-looking vessel with beautiful lines and a simple, clean design.

 Dorothy was on Gabriola Island with shipwright and artist, Tony Grove for 10 years.
-Tony did restoration work on Dorothy from 2013 to 2022 with funds raised from private donors who were keen to see Dorothy restored for public viewing once again.
+Tony did refit work on Dorothy from 2013 to 2022 with funds raised from private donors who were keen to see Dorothy refitted for public viewing once again.

-The following information provides updates on Dorothy’s restoration work.
+The following information provides updates on the Dorothy project.
 Check back for regular updates!